 - Preheat your oven to 375F.

-- Wash and dry the potatoes.
-Cut them into wedges, about 6-8 pieces depending on the size of the potato.
+- Wash and dry the potatoes, then cut each one into 6-8 wedges, depending on size.

-- Add potatoes to a large sheet pan.
-Season with salt, pepper, smoked paprika, garlic powder, and cayenne pepper (if using).
-Drizzle with oil, and toss until evenly coated.
+- Place the wedges on a large sheet pan.
+Sprinkle with salt, pepper, smoked paprika, garlic powder, and cayenne (if using).
+Drizzle with the oil, then toss to coat evenly.

-- Spread the wedges in a single layer, cut side laying on the pan.
+- Spread the potatoes out in a single layer, placing the cut sides down on the pan for better browning.

-- Bake for 30 minutes, flipping the wedges halfway though.
+- Bake for 30 minutes, flipping halfway through, until the wedges are golden and tender.

-- Remove from the oven, sprinkle with additional salt to taste, and serve hot.
+- Remove from the oven, add more salt to taste, and serve hot.

 Notes